git/git-scm.com/README.md

 ## Update manual pages

-(TODO!)
+First, install the Ruby prerequisites:

+	$ bundler install

-You can do so using a local Git source clone like this:
+Then, you can build the manual pages using a local Git source clone like this:

-    $ GIT_REPO=../git/.git rake local_index
+    $ ruby ./script/update-docs.rb /path/to/git/.git en

-This will populate the man pages for all Git versions.
+This will populate the manual pages for all Git versions.
 You can also populate them only for a specific Git version (faster):

     $ version=v2.23.0
-    $ GIT_REPO=../git/.git REBUILD_DOC=$version rake local_index
+    $ REBUILD_DOC=$version ruby ./script/update-docs.rb /path/to/git/.git en

 Or you can populate the man pages from GitHub (much slower) like this:

     $ export GITHUB_API_TOKEN=github_personal_auth_token
-    $ rake preindex  # all versions
-    $ REBUILD_DOC=$version rake preindex  # specific version
+    $ REBUILD_DOC=$version ruby ./script/update-docs.rb remote en  # specific version

 Similarly, you can also populate the localized man pages.
 From a local clone of https://github.com/jnavila/git-html-l10n :